How to Fully Winterize Inboard Boat Motors in 4 Steps

 3. Change the Engine's Oil and Replace Oil Filter

 Some boaters tend to leave this task until their spring boat inspection.
 But I say do it now while your engine is already warm.
 Draining and changing the oil is easier when it's warm.

-And your engine and transmission oil could be contaminated with dirt and particles now, which can harm it during winter if not dealt with properly.
-Using a continuous water supply with your boat still in the water or using a standard garden hose start the engine and monitor the fuel filter for leaks.
+Your engine and transmission oil could be contaminated with dirt and particles now, which can harm it during winter if not dealt with properly.
+Using a continuous water supply with your boat still in the water or using a standard garden hose, start the engine and monitor the fuel filter for leaks.

 If a leak is found, turn off the engine and make proper repairs.
 Check the installed filter once again.
 Restart the engine.
 Keep it at an idle RPM and allow it to reach regular temperatures.

 Almost there!
-But while your hands are dirty, you might as well follow these routine checks.
+While your hands are dirty, you might as well follow these routine checks.